Sun Microsystems: Java platform

 The Java platform was developed at Sun by James Gosling in the early 1990s with the objective of allowing programs to function regardless of the device they were used on, sparking the slogan "Write once, run anywhere" (WORA).
-While this objective was not entirely achieved (prompting the riposte "Write once, debug everywhere"), Java is regarded as being largely hardware- and operating system-independent.
+While this objective was not entirely achieved (prompting the riposte "Write once, debug everywhere"), Java is regarded as being largely hardware—and operating system—independent.

 Java was initially promoted as a platform for client-side applets running inside web browsers.
 Early examples of Java applications were the HotJava web browser and the HotJava Views suite.
 However, since then Java has been more successful on the server side of the Internet.

 The platform consists of three major parts: the Java programming language, the Java Virtual Machine (JVM), and several Java Application Programming Interfaces (APIs).
 The design of the Java platform is controlled by the vendor and user community through the Java Community Process (JCP).

 Java is an object-oriented programming language.
 Since its introduction in late 1995, it became one of the world's most popular programming languages.

 Java programs are compiled to byte code, which can be executed by any JVM, regardless of the environment.

 The Java APIs provide an extensive set of library routines.
 These APIs evolved into the Standard Edition (Java SE), which provides basic infrastructure and GUI functionality; the Enterprise Edition (Java EE), aimed at large software companies implementing enterprise-class application servers; and the Micro Edition (Java ME), used to build software for devices with limited resources, such as mobile devices.

 On November 13, 2006, Sun announced it would be licensing its Java implementation under the GNU General Public License; it released its Java compiler and JVM at that time.

 In February 2009, Sun entered a battle with Microsoft and Adobe Systems, which promoted rival platforms to build software applications for the Internet.
 JavaFX was a development platform for music, video and other applications that builds on the Java programming language.

 Office suite

 In 1999, Sun acquired the German software company Star Division and with it the office suite StarOffice, which Sun later released as OpenOffice.org under both GNU LGPL and the SISSL (Sun Industry Standards Source License).
 OpenOffice.org supported Microsoft Office file formats (though not perfectly), was available on many platforms (primarily Linux, Microsoft Windows, Mac OS X, and Solaris) and was used in the open source community.

 The principal differences between StarOffice and OpenOffice.org were that StarOffice was supported by Sun, was available as either a single-user retail box kit or as per-user blocks of licensing for the enterprise, and included a wider range of fonts and document templates and a commercial quality spellchecker.
 StarOffice also contained commercially licensed functions and add-ons; in OpenOffice.org these were either replaced by open-source or free variants, or are not present at all.
 Both packages had native support for the OpenDocument format.

-Derivatives of OpenOffice.org continue to be developed, these are LibreOffice, Collabora Online, Apache OpenOffice and NeoOffice.
+Derivatives of OpenOffice.org continue to be developed, these are LibreOffice, Collabora Online and Apache OpenOffice.